 Pick for a guidebook: Pocket Kyoto & Osaka (Travel Guide) for the Osaka area.

-Liked this article?
+Liked this article about living in Japan?
 A share would be cool! –